TheClearSky/react-blender-nodes/README.md

 React Blender Nodes recreates the iconic Blender node editor experience on the web.
 Built with modern React patterns and TypeScript, it offers a complete solution for creating interactive node-based interfaces with support for custom nodes, connections, and real-time manipulation.
+Features an intelligent type system with automatic inference, complex data validation, and comprehensive connection validation to ensure your node graphs are always type-safe and error-free.

 ## Quick Start